 This recipe offers nutrition information for a slice.
 Compared to a classic cheesecake, this one is very low in carbs and refined sugar:

 - Total Carbs: 7g per serving

 These macros exclude the sugar alcohols from the total carbs.

-PS: If you want all my best keto dessert recipes in one place, check my latest e-book: Incredibly Easy Keto Desserts!
+PS: If you want all my best keto dessert recipes in one place, check out my latest e-book, Incredibly Easy Keto Desserts!

 Here are some great toppings that pair perfectly with this velvety keto cheesecake: